-Manager of the Surveyor space program at Hughes Aircraft Company from 1964–68, alumnus Robert Lee Roderick received NASA’s Public Service Award for his role in these missions, which greatly expanded our knowledge of the lunar surface.
+Manager of the Surveyor space program at Hughes Aircraft Company from 1964–68, Robert Lee Roderick received NASA’s Public Service Award for his role in these missions, which greatly expanded our knowledge of the lunar surface.
 He was also considered to be a specialist in aircraft instrumentation, global surveillance, and ballistic defense and penetration systems.
 From 1973 until his retirement in 1990, Roderick was employed in executive positions at the Hughes Aircraft Aerospace Group and Hughes Corporate Technology Centers.

 Herbert A. Simon

-Professor of political science at IIT from 1942–49 and winner of the 1978 Nobel Prize in Economics, Herbert A. Simon was considered a brilliant polymath in the fields of economics, psychology, administration, and artificial intelligence.
+Professor of political science at Illinois Tech from 1942–49 and winner of the 1978 Nobel Prize in Economics, Herbert A. Simon was considered a brilliant polymath in the fields of economics, psychology, administration, and artificial intelligence.
 His book Administrative Behavior was a major development in the understanding of organizational decision-making processes.
 Much of modern business economics and administrative research is based on his groundbreaking, interdisciplinary work.

 William A. Simon